shashenAmalka/Blood-donation-project/README.md

 - XSS protection
 - Admin authentication

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the MIT License.

 ## Contact

 For any queries or support, please use the contact form on the website.

 ## Acknowledgments

-- Thanks to all contributors
 - Inspired by the need for efficient blood donation management
 - Built with ❤️ for saving lives